Golf Tournament Planning: The Official Guide

 Corporate and community sponsors fulfill a critical role in any successful golf tournament fundraiser.
 These corporations and local businesses help increase awareness of an event by promoting it to their employees and customers via social media, which is helpful when it is time to attract the attention of local media and recruit golfers.
 Most importantly, sponsors create a financial backbone by helping to offset tournament costs which are generally quite high.

-Sponsorship can be one of the most challenging aspects of planning any fundraising event.
-However, proactive planning, a strong and communicative team, and consistent follow-up are the keys to obtaining adequate sponsors to make your event successful.
+Finding corporate sponsorships can be one of the most challenging aspects of planning a fundraising event.
+Create a list of sponsorship opportunities with clear marketing and golf benefits.
+Proactive planning, a strong and communicative team, and consistent follow-up are the keys to obtaining adequate sponsors to make your annual golf tournament successful.

 Read more on attracting golf tournament sponsors for your tournaments.